(Image above is me on the right with Dr. Tilo Kunath in his lab in Edinburgh staring at induced pluripotent stem cells)

+There is no cure for Parkinson’s disease, there aren’t even any treatments proven to slow progression.
+When you get it, you have it for life, and the only thing you know is that things will get worse as time goes by.
 But, I didn’t know any of that when I was first diagnosed so initially it didn’t bother me that much.
 My symptoms weren’t that bad and I believed that I could continue living as though nothing had really happened.
 But, they don’t call this disease degenerative for nothing, over time my symptoms progressed to the point where I felt the need to take action.
 I moved back to Canada, giving up a promising career in China, to not only learn how best to manage my health, but also find out what future therapies were on the way.

 At first I didn’t really know where to turn to, no one I knew had it, nor had I even heard of anyone with it outside of Muhammed Ali and Michael J. Fox.
 I remembered a video of Ali lighting the torch at the Olympic Games in Atlanta and seeing his quivering hands as he lit that giant flame.
 Most people probably look at that moment as a defiant act of courage from this great man who had conquered the world and not let anything stop him from getting what he wanted out of life, not Joe Frazier, not the United States government, and not Parkinson’s disease.
-But what I now saw when I looked back at that was the future I was doomed to live, hands trembling, frozen expression on my face, barely able to walk properly, probably reliant on a myriad of different pills just to make an appearance.
+But what I now saw when I looked back at that video was the future I was doomed to live, hands trembling, frozen expression on my face, barely able to walk properly, probably reliant on a myriad of different pills just to make an appearance.

 So, where to go?
 Who to talk to?
 At any other time in history the best I would have been able to do is travel for miles to the nearest specialist (or witch doctor) and rely solely on whatever ill-informed advice he or she would have had for me.
 But, we live in remarkable times and I soon realized I had more resources at my disposal than any king or emperor had ever dreamed.